nicklama/eCommerce-app/README.md

 -   image url
 -   favourited or not (boolean)

-All data should be stored in Firestore and fetched by the frontend, there should be NO static product data in the react application
+All data should be stored in Firestore and fetched by the frontend, there should be NO static product data in the react application.

 ### Bonus